some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The server sending Publish Eventgroup entries or Offer Service entries as implicit Publishes has to keep state of Subscribe Eventgroup messages for this eventgroup instance in order to know if notifications/events have to be sent.
+The server sending Offer Service entries as implicit Publishes has to keep state of Subscribe Eventgroup messages for this eventgroup instance in order to know if notifications/events have to be sent.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_433